AnmolDhall/DeployWebApp-AWS-EKS/README.md

 Deployment of nodejs "Hello World" web application on Kubernetes cluster using AWS EKS

 Create a simple web application using Node.js

 Create a docker image of the web application

-Push the created docker image to Docker hub
+Push the created docker image to Docker hub registry

-Create a VPC with public and private subnets for our EKS Cluster Create a Kubernetes Cluster using AWS EKS
+Create a Kubernetes Cluster using AWS EKS

-Create Kubernetes workers(public and private workers) Deploy our web application on Kubernetes
+Create Kubernetes workers(public and private workers)

+Deploy our web application on Kubernetes

 # Prerequisites